broccolijs/broccolijs.github.io/src/content/tutorials/plugin/index.md

 `options.name`: Custom name used when debugging/printing stack traces.
 Broccoli will use the name of your plugin if this field is not supplied.

-`options.annotation`: In addition to the plugin name, Broccoli uses annotation to provide a descriptive label used during debugging/printing stack traces.
+`options.annotation`: In addition to the plugin name, Broccoli uses annotations to provide a descriptive label used during debugging/printing stack traces.
 This is not often set by the plugin author, but by the consumer of the plugin to tell multiple instances of the same plugin apart.

-`options.persistentOutput`: If true, the output directory is not automatically emptied between builds.
-By default, when the Broccoli process is stopped, all plugins temporary output directories are deleted.
-If `persistentOutput` is true, this will not happen and the contents will persist between processes.
-This allows a plugin which performs expensive operations to re-use previously generated content (if its inputs have no changed for example).
+`options.persistentOutput`: If true, the output directory is not automatically emptied between (re)builds.
+By default, a plugin's `outputPath` is emptied before each (re)build ensuring a consistent output state with every build.
+If `persistentOutput` is set to true, this cleanup will not happen and the output directory will persist.
+This may be useful if your plugin implements caching to allow the build method to be skipped.

 `options.needsCache`: If true, a cache directory is created automatically and the path is set at `this.cachePath`.
 This allows a plugin to store temporary files that may be needed between rebuilds that are not included in the